 Stan and Linda adored and cherished this little girl so much.
 The loved her with all their hearts and went above and beyond to make a good life for her.
 Darby loved them intensely in return and an empty spot will forever remain in their hearts with the loss of this sweet little girl.
 We will forever remember Darby Doo.

-Here is Roxanne, a sweet loveable girl that captured the heart of Megan.
+Here is Roxanne, a sweet lovable girl that captured the heart of Megan.
 Megan was kind of enough to provide us with these wonderful photos.
 She said, As you can imagine, most of the pictures I have of her were captured when she was asleep.
 While awake, she rarely sat long enough for me take a proper non-blurry photo.

 I adore the first image because it is a fabulous moment when I was able to capture a direct image of her sweet face — her freckles, those fabulous ears, and her dark, soulful eyes.